Overtime Wage Claims FAQs

-Question: I’m a salaried employee who works many overtime hours and treated as exempt, but can my employer deduct wages from my salary if I’m late or leave early or do not meet the 40 hours?
+I’m a salaried employee who works many overtime hours and is treated as exempt.
+Can my employer deduct wages from my salary if I’m late or leave early, or do not meet the 40 hours?

-Answer: An employer may not deduct or reduce your pay and treat you like an hourly employee is less than whole day increments of they lose the exemption any you may be entitled to be paid for all the overtime hours worked in the past and the future going forward.
+An employer may not deduct or reduce your pay — and treat you like an hourly employee — in less than whole day increments.
+If they lose the exemption, you may be entitled to be paid for all the overtime hours worked in the past and the future going forward.
 Employers who have a bona fide sick leave policy may deduct your pay if you miss a day in whole day increments without violating the salary basis of the FLSA.

-Question: My employer reduced my salary for breaking some equipment to pay for it, is this lawful and how does this affect my rights under the FLSA.
+My employer reduced my salary for breaking some equipment to pay for it.
+Is this lawful and how does this affect my rights under the FLSA?

-Answer: No employer may reduce the employee’s salary due to changes in job performance or to charge you for things incidental to your employment, unless there is a written policy and agreement prior to the employment.
-Any employer who reduces your salary because of job performance or related issues, or charges you for things like uniforms will lose the right to claim an exemption under the FLSA, meaning you will be entitled you all past and future overtime wages.
+No employer may reduce the employee’s salary due to changes in job performance or to charge you for things incidental to your employment, unless there is a written policy and agreement prior to the employment.
+Any employer who reduces your salary because of job performance or related issues, or charges you for things like uniforms will lose the right to claim an exemption under the FLSA.
+Therefore, you will be entitled you all past and future overtime wages.

-Question: My employer has converted me to hourly paid employee after years of being a salaried employee, is this lawful and how does this affect me?
-What are my rights under the FLSA.
+My employer has converted me to being an hourly paid employee after years of being a salaried employee.
+Is this lawful and how does this affect me?
+What are my rights under the FLSA?

-Answer: Typically when an employer reclassifies an position or job from exempt to non-exempt, hourly paid employees it is in response to a claim or lawsuit from someone challenging the classification, or the employer audited the position and determined that it was making a mistake under the FLSA.
-However, what most employers that I have encountered fail to do is to notify these employees that you most likely are entitled to be paid overtime hours for all the hours worked in the past 2 to 3 years.
-The company or corporation is hoping that no one will complain further, as the statute of limitations continues to run and as time goes by all the wages they owe or would have had to pay to the affected employees is lost and not recoverable.
+Typically, when an employer reclassifies a position or job from exempt to non-exempt, hourly paid employees, it is in response to a claim or lawsuit from someone challenging the classification.
+Or, the employer audited the position and determined that it was making a mistake under the FLSA.
+However, most employers that we encounter fail to to notify these employees.
+They are most likely entitled to be paid overtime hours for all the hours worked in the past 2 to 3 years.
+The company or corporation hopes that no one will complain further.
+As the statute of limitations continues to run and as time goes by, all the wages they owe or would have had to pay to the affected employees is lost and not recoverable.

-Question: I’m afraid to challenge my current employer and make a claim for my overtime wages under the FLSA because I’m concerned they will fire me or demote me, is there any protection against such retaliation?
+I’m afraid to challenge my current employer and make a claim for my overtime wages under the FLSA because I’m concerned they will fire me or demote me.
+Is there any protection against such retaliation?

-Question: My employer just says I’m exempt, and not entitled to overtime wages but will not explain it further orally or in writing, do I have a right to know?
+My employer just says I’m exempt, and not entitled to overtime wages. but will not explain it further orally or in writing.
+Do I have a right to know?

-Answer: Yes, as the employer has the burden of proof, they need to let you know what exemption it claims your position falls under.
-A sign your employer may be violating the FLSA is when they cannot articulate any specific exemption, and thus may not have taken any prior analysis under the FLSA as to the application of any exemptions.
+Yes, as the employer has the burden of proof, they need to let you know under what exemption they claim your position falls.
+A sign your employer may be violating the FLSA is when they cannot articulate any specific exemption.
+Thus, they may not have taken any prior analysis under the FLSA as to the application of any exemptions.

-Answer: The main exemptions under the FLSA include the following according to Section 13(a)1 of the FLSA and found in the CRF Section 541:
+The main exemptions under the FLSA include the following according to Section 13(a)1 of the FLSA and found in the CFR (Code of Federal Regulations) Section 541: